josepaul28/recruitment/README.md

 You can search across all the listed ip address by typing in the search field.

+To close your connection to the socket and remove the ip from the list, just close the browser or the browser tab.

 ### FAQS

 Why the ip addresses have an ::ffff: prepended?